patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 (Nate)
 We've got a great idea for a web app: a map that displays the locations of non-gasoline alternative fueling stations.
 How do we build it?
-Let's start by thinking of the components of our app as "boxes"; in this case, we have a box for text information, and a box for our map.
+First we'll need to think about the layout… it looks like our design has two major components: a box for text information, and a box for our map.
+We can write some HTML to put these components on a page, but how can we move these boxes where we need them to go?
+We can use the "display" property.
 </aside>

 ---